stefanbemelmans/stefanbemelmans.github.io/README.md

 That's CatFork!
 An excellent excercise in the handling of API calls and URL variables within the React framework.
 Not a bad recipe app either.
 I'm expanding the functionality for a class project and comming soon will be:
-+Login/User Base
+* Login/User Base
-+Favorite Recipe/Cats Folders
+* Favorite Recipe/Cats Folders
-+Expanding Search Functionality To Include Nutritional Info, Cusine, Ingredient Substitution +Ingredient/Recipe Conversion, Including Pan-Size Adjustment For Things In Rimmed Pans! (something I've always wanted)
+* Expanding Search Functionality To Include Nutritional Info, Cusine, Ingredient Substitution
+* Ingredient/Recipe Conversion, Including Pan-Size Adjustment For Things In Rimmed Pans! (something I've always wanted)

 Feel free to contact me with suggestions or whatever!